Icon for Hire: Tooth & Nail, Scripted and self-titled album: 2009–2015

-Departure from Tooth & Nail and You Can't Kill Us 2015–present
+Departure from Tooth & Nail and You Can't Kill Us: 2015–2018

 On June 6, 2015, Icon for Hire announced that they broke their contract with Tooth & Nail records to go independent, citing creative, ideological, and technical differences with the label.
 They simultaneously announced that they would soon be releasing new music and released a new song, "Now You Know".
 "Bam Bam Pop" was also recorded.

 On November 20, 2015, the band announced that Adam Kronshagen was leaving the band in order to focus on his family more, and that the band would continue.

 On March 15, 2016, the band announced a Kickstarter campaign for their third album, You Can't Kill Us.
 The album would be released throughout the year, with three new songs released to campaign backers every three months.
 The band raised $127,200, exceeding their initial goal of $2,016.
-"Supposed To Be" was released as the lead single from the album amongst its first group of releases, and received a music video on July 22, 2016, which was directed by Jamie Holt and included fans who donated to their Kickstarter campaign.
+"Supposed To Be" was released as the lead single from the album among its first group of releases, and received a music video on July 22, 2016, which was directed by Jamie Holt and included fans who donated to their Kickstarter campaign.
 Lead singer, Ariel, announced the album's release date of November 25.
 You Can't Kill Us was released on November 25, 2016, and peaked at No. 180 on the Billboard 200 chart.

 On October 23, 2018, the band uploaded a video to their YouTube channel titled "Supposed To Be Acoustic Sessions Video Teaser", announcing their first video session to come soon, as well as that the Still Can't Kill Us: The Acoustic Sessions album would be released on December 7.
 The band released their "Supposed to Be" Acoustic Video on October 26, their "Get Well II" Acoustic Video on November 8, and "Demons" Acoustic Video on November 23.
 The tracks were also uploaded to Spotify as singles.